 - Squealing sound – Many disc brake pads are equipped with a piece of metal called a wear indicator, that when enough of the brake pad has worn down the wear indicator makes contact with the rotor producing a squealing sound.

 - Screeching, Grinding, or Clicking sound – You may hear these sounds from time to time which could indicate dirt, heat, or other debris has come in contact with the pads or rotors and is nothing to worry about.
-However, constant screeching, grinding, or clicks are clear indication that an inspection is needed.
+However, constant screeching, grinding, or clicks are a clear indication that an inspection is needed.

 - Pulling – When pads are worn, your car may tend to pull from one side to the other while the brake pedal is being pressed.